acquirgy/dyo_support/README.md

 - Displaying an HTML page with any given Cloudinary image based on the params.
   This allows social sharing with og tags to work as expected.
 This HTML page redirects to the ThermoSpas home page.
+- Proxying quote requests to ThermoSpas via the /api/store endpoint to get around the https requirement for the web app.

 ## Developing